 - a) Press "AUTO" switch continuously for more than 16 sec. to below 21 sec..

-A "pep", "pep", "pep" sound will occur at the sixteenth sec.. - b) Press the "AC Reset" button once, "pep" sound will occur indicates that Remote controller receiving sound setting mode is activated. - c) Press "AUTO" switch again.
-Everytime "AUTO" switch is pressed (within 60 sec. interval), Remote controller receiving sound status will be reversed between ON and OFF.
-Long "peep" sound indicates that Remote controller receiving sound is ON.
-Short "pep" sound indicates that Remote controller receiving sound is OFF.
+A "pen" "pen" "pen" "pen" sound will occur at the sixteenth sec. - A "pep", "pep", "pep" sound will occur at the sixteenth sec.. b) Press the "A/C Reset" button once.
+Remote controller signal will activate the Remote controller sound setting mode. - c) Press the "AUTO" switch once to select Remote controller receiving sound ON/OFF.
+A "peep" sound indicates receiving sound ON, and a "pep" sound indicates receiving sound OFF. - 5 HEATING ONLY OPERATION